totalspectrum/spin2cpp/Readme.txt

   spin2cpp.
 Useful for tracking object dependencies.

 --main
-  Automatically add a C++ main() function that will invoke the default Spin method.
+  Automatically add a C or C++ main() function that will invoke the default Spin method.
 Use this on top level objects only.

 --nopre